lifeinoppo/netlify/_posts/2018-01-08-two-thousand-and-eighteen.markdown

 Though, nothing will change for those who follow me on Twitter.
 Anything that I post here will be cross-posted there, following the [POSSE](https://indieweb.org/POSSE) content publishing model.

-And with that being said—and if you like—you're also more than welcome to [join me at Micro.blog](https://micro.blog/mmarfil).
+And with that being said—and if you like—you're more than welcome to [join me at Micro.blog](https://micro.blog/mmarfil).